 Different sizes and shapes of conduit bodies are available based on the rigid thread count of your wires.
 While there are different types of conduit bodies, all have similar components:

 - Conduit outlet bodies: Conduit hubs protect threaded wires.
 Form 7 conduit bodies are fit to size for compact installations.
 Form 8 and Mark 9 offer additional room for bulkier sets of conduit wiring.
 Form 5 includes rollers to facilitate wire pulling.
-The conduit body type you choose depends on the number of conduit you have and the need for bending or grouping.
+The conduit body type you choose depends on the number of conduits you have and the need for bending or grouping.

 - Gaskets: Neoprene gaskets prevent moisture from damaging the wires within the conduit body.
 They also provide resistance to corrosion for extra wire protection.
 Solid gaskets are available with blank covers.
 They can also convert to open gaskets for Mark 9 and Form 5 types.
 Open gaskets are also available for Form 8 and Mark 9.